 Where we are working with young children, Seacoast United asks that parents/guardians refrain from having their child(ren) attend training sessions if any of the questions prompt a response of "yes".
 Parents/Guardians must immediately notify their coach as well as the Seacoast United director of coaching for their respective sport if any of the screening questions result in a response of "yes".
 Player(s) and family will then be required to follow the "Return to Play" protocols.

 Q: Why do players need to have a face covering with them when attending training?

 A: Per the CDC, face coverings are recommended in situations where a distance of 6 feet can not be maintained.
 If a player requires attention from a coach (or other personnel such as a trainer, etc), we ask that both the player and staff use the face covering as a safety measure.
-Face coverings are not required while actively training, however Seacoast United asks all participants to have one with their individual equipment while attending training.
+Face coverings are not required while actively training (outdoor), however Seacoast United asks all participants to have one with their individual equipment while attending training.
+Face coverings are required at all times during indoor training/games.
 Also, should a child show symptoms at training and need to be removed from the session, they will be asked to use a face covering while waiting in the isolation area for their parent/guardian to take home.

 Q: SUSC guidelines state that parents are not allowed on the fields.
 Is there a recommended location for parents to sit during training sessions?

 A: We recommend that parents/spectators remain in their vehicles during training sessions.
 If for some reason there is a need to exit the vehicle, we ask that you adhere to the 6-foot physical distancing guidelines.
 Parents/spectators are not allowed near the playing surfaces as it will affect the overall group size our training groups are limited to.

 Q: If I am not comfortable with my child returning to play at this time, can I choose to return at a later date?